ISO 9001 1994 Requirements in Plain English

 • Audit activities are properly planned.

-• Auditors are independent of the people
+• Auditors are independent of the people being audited.

-action results and consequences are properly recorded.
+• Audit results and remedial actions are properly recorded.

-by the managers of the audited areas.
+• Deficiencies are corrected by the managers of the audited areas.

 4.18 Training requirements